Hisory of stylistics

 Spitzer, other important scholars working in this tradition included

-Auerbach, Bally and Guiraud, whose work was to have an influence on
+Auerbach, Bally and Guiraud,

 than would be accepted by today’s stylisticians, there is undoubtedly a relation here to